 - 74% of European retailers are already offering embedded finance solutions to customers

-- 56% plan to roll out more embedded finance solutions in the coming year increasing the embedded finance market
+- 56% plan to roll out more of these solutions in the coming year increasing the embedded finance market

 - Cashback loyalty schemes, credit cards and debit cards are the most common products currently being offered